sperciva/sperciva.github.io/README.md

 **Background**
 * B. A. in Mathematics and Statistics, Rice University, 2014
 * PhD in Mathematics, Purdue University, 2021, advisded by Saugata Basu.
-Dissertation "Efficient Computation on Reeb Spaces and First Homology Groups".
+Dissertation "Efficient Computation of Reeb Spaces and First Homology Groups".
 * Summer intern at IBM in 2020 and 2021.

 **Professional Memberships**